-Having founded, participated, and followed the activities of several associations and small teams serving social/environmental causes in Vietnam and in France, I have always found the unwavering resilience and great passion admirable.
-At the same time, there is always this frustration to see almost all of us struggling to find a working model for their internal organisation, for the selling or dissemination of their offers and/or expertise, or the finding of fundings, etc.
+Having founded, participated in, and followed the activities of several associations and small teams serving social/environmental causes in Vietnam and in France, I have always found unwavering resilience and great passion admirable.
+At the same time, there is always this frustration to see almost all of us struggling to find a working model for their internal organisation, for the selling or dissemination of their offers and/or expertise, or the finding of funding, etc.

 The struggles do look familiar though the cases and their specifications might vary.
 It feels like seeing the wheel being reinvented again each time.
 Is there an efficient way to transfer the knowledge and experience of people or teams who already achieved something before to people or teams who just kickstarted their own ventures and activities?
 Can there be, for example, a knowledge base storing case studies and proven practices of what has been done before, to which anyone can have access to browse and get answers to their own case?